Sitecore/docker-images/README.md

 - [Changed] Migrated Microsoft base images to use the [new official registry "mcr.microsoft.com"](https://azure.microsoft.com/en-us/blog/microsoft-syndicates-container-catalog/).
 - [Added] Sitecore 8.2.180406 Solr on nanoserver-1803.
-- [Added] Sitecore 8.2.180406 SQL Developer variant on windowsservercore-1803.
+- [Added] Sitecore 8.2.180406 SQL Developer on windowsservercore-1803.
 - [Added] CD, CM, Processing and Reporting roles to Sitecore 8.2.180406 on windowsservercore-1803.
 - [Added] Sitecore 8.2.* on windowsservercore-1803.
-- [Added] Sitecore 9.0.2 XM1, SQL Developer and Solr on 1803.
+- [Added] Sitecore 9.0.2 XM1 CM/CD, SQL Developer and Solr on 1803.
 - [Added] Sitecore 9.0.1 on windowsservercore-1803.
 - [Added] Sitecore 9.0.1 Solr on nanoserver-1803.
-- [Added] Sitecore 9.0.1 SQL Developer variant on windowsservercore-1803.
+- [Added] Sitecore 9.0.1 SQL Developer on windowsservercore-1803.
-- [Added] Sitecore 9.0.1 Solr variant on windowsservercore-1709.
+- [Added] Sitecore 9.0.1 Solr on windowsservercore-1709.
-- [Added] Sitecore 9.0.1 SQL Developer variant on windowsservercore-1709.
+- [Added] Sitecore 9.0.1 SQL Developer on windowsservercore-1709.
 - [Breaking] Restructured versions and tags to support multiple Windows channels (ltsc2016, 1709, 1803 etc), there are now more repositories per version, one for each topology/role.
 See [Tags and Windows versions](#tags-and-windows-versions).
 - [Breaking] Decoupled image tags from structure by specifying full tag in "build.json".
 - [Added] Sitecore 8.2 Update 7.